-You are here: Amoria Bond Home > Life Sciences Home > Knowledge Hub > Client Insights > Top 5 tips NOT to do when interviewing
+You are here: Amoria Bond Home > Life Sciences Home > Knowledge Hub > Client Insights > Top 5 Tips NOT To Do When Interviewing

 A good interviewer can help the candidate relax and give them the opportunity to showcase their skills, experiences and personality to allow the interviewer to make an accurate and objective appraisal of their suitability for the role and for the organisation.
-To help with this process, we’ve come up with our top 5 things NOT to do or ask in an interview.
+To help with this process, we’ve come up with our top five things NOT to do or ask in an interview.

 In some cases and in some countries, it is unlawful to ask certain personal questions of the candidates.
-Age, martial status, religion, ethnicity, sexual preference are topics that should not be raised within the interview by you.
+Age, marital status, religion, ethnicity, sexual preference are topics that should not be raised within the interview by you.
 If the candidate volunteers information on these topics then that is okay, however these criteria should not be used as part of any assessment of the suitability of the candidate for the role on offer.

 Try not to ONLY ask questions relating to their CV.
 Questions about their CV is a good place to start the interview and a great way to get the candidate to relax but throughout the interview make sure that you ask questions about various work related scenarios and how they would react to them.

 Closed questions have their uses and should be used to confirm facts around qualifications and dates in previous roles however these types of questions have limitations.
 A series of closed questions can leave you without further details on the candidate’s experiences and personality.

 These types of questions might have some use to determine the candidate’s personality however there are more effective questions to uncover this aspect of the application.
 For example, asking for the candidate's top 5 cars that they would buy if money was no object won’t really tell you too much about the candidate.